mr-vaibh/evolves/README.md

 ### Todo(s)
  - FIX: admin
  - search filters
- - re-create a freshh route ... update cart and return redirect to product page from there
  - BUG: cart amount remains unchanged if price is lowered and item is already persent in cart
  - provide the list of country in checkout and let select dynamic currency (shop views.py - checkout view)
  - URGENT: track package, is delivered?